Winning House Team

 Science will build on previous knowledge in electricity, light and animals including humans.
 We will also learn about microorganisms and adaptation and evolution.

-Geography will be linked to learning in other subjects, especially the humanities, and discrete units will focus on learning about coastal landforms and processes.
+Geography will be linked to learning in other subjects, especially the humanities, and discrete units will focus on learning about North America and natural disasters.
 During term two, we will be learning about specific environments and how this is linked to adaptation of species in science.

 We set homework each Friday to be completed by the following Friday.